The-Real-Lemonbiter/Mirage-for-HomeAssistant/README.md

 - **Preset System**: Save, load, and share your designs with ease.
 - **Import & Export**: Back up your settings or share them with the community.
 - **Custom Backgrounds**: Upload different background images for your light and dark themes.
+- **Toggleable Animations**: Disable all UI animations with a single switch.
+This removes hover effects (like button scaling), continuous animations (like the spinning fan icon), and smooth transitions for a static, snappy interface.

 ---